The Life of a Begonia Petal

 "Yes, I want to see you."
 She cupped his face in her hands and looked at him incredulously.
 "James… James, I've been stupid.
 I can't prioritize correctly."
 She looked down and squeezed his hands in hers.
 "I still want you in my life.
 I've just been so bogged down with work."

-"But?
-There's no but."
-Alethea led him into the living room and they sat down on the couch.
+"'But'?
+There's no 'but.'"
+Alethea led him into the living room, and they sat down on the couch.
 "I still want you in my life," she repeated.
 "I'm just wondering if the work I'm putting in is worth it.
 The Charms Patent Office… What was I thinking?
 There's no way I can handle any more of my meaningless tasks.
-It's like they're dangling the job in front of my nose."
+It's as though they're dangling the job in front of my nose."

 James laughed.
 "Thea, it was you who told me to worry about my future."

 He kissed her nose.
 "Then you should work for it.
 You've always wanted to work in that office.
-Like you told me, we need a future."
+As you told me, we need a future."